Background & Scope

 - All visitors must practice social distancing.
 All in-person meetings must allow participants to socially distance themselves at least 6 feet from another person or person(s).

-- If staff members have recently traveled or will travel to any locations (including airport layovers or cruises), we will follow the state of PA, NJ’s and CDC’s travel restriction guidance:
+- If staff members have recently traveled or will travel to any locations (including airport layovers or cruises), please follow the state of PA, NJ’s and CDC’s travel restriction guidance.
+Employees should please reconsider any non-essential, non-work related travel.

 All external service providers will comply with all Mastery health and safety policies.
 Schools should